sasemb/GenAI/README.md

 # From Selfie to Sketchie

-Welcome to the "From Selfie to Sketchie with GAN" Streamlit web application.
+Welcome to the "From Selfie to Sketchie" Streamlit web application.
 This app allows you to transform your selfies into artistic sketches using a Stable diffusion model (stable-diffusion-xl-1024-v1-0) .